Skip to content Skip to footer navigation

 "In our expert labs, we regularly test a selection of portable cots currently available on the Australian market," says CHOICE testing expert Kim Gilmour

-"In our lab tests, two-thirds of these products failed key safety requirements, which is a really disappointing result.
+"In our lab tests, over half of these products failed key safety requirements, which is a really disappointing result.
 Unfortunately, this is something we are used to seeing with this particular baby product."

 "We assess all models in our labs against the most current Australian safety standard for portable cots.
 But there are still many models failing to even meet the minimum mandatory requirements, such as mattress firmness."